SirIle/sirile.github.io/content/posts/2026-03-14-building-a-self-coordinating-ai-development-team.md

 ---

 *This is a personal project, not yet open source.
 If you're building multi-agent development systems or have thoughts on the approach, I'd like to hear about it – find me on [LinkedIn](https://www.linkedin.com/in/ilkka-anttonen) or [Bluesky](https://bsky.app/profile/sirile.bsky.social).*

+*Update: [Part 2 is out](/posts/2026-04-07-what-2000-beads-taught-me-about-multi-agent-development/) – what happened after 3,400 beads, including SQLite corruption from laptop sleep, prompt auto-tuning, and a roguelike easter egg.*